Nick Bilton

 Nick Bilton is a British-American journalist, author, and filmmaker.
-He is currently a special correspondent at Vanity Fair.
+He is currently a special correspondent at Vanity Fair, author of several New York Times-bestselling books, and screenwriter.

 Life and career

-Bilton was born in Darlington, UK, and grew up in Leeds.
-He attended Marjory Stoneman Douglas High School in Parkland, Florida.
-He has degrees from The New School and the School of Visual Arts.
-He worked in the film and advertising industries.
+Bilton was born in England, but later moved to the United States and attended Marjory Stoneman Douglas High School in Parkland, Florida.

 Bilton worked at The New York Times from 2003 to 2016, as a design editor in the newsroom and a researcher in the research and development labs.
 Before he left, he was a technology columnist and the lead writer for the Bits blog.
-He writes on a range of technology topics, including the "future of technology and the social impact of the internet on our culture and media".

-His reporting is credited with helping to lead the United States Federal Aviation Administration to overturn their longtime ban on using cell phones, Kindles and iPads on airplanes.
-Jeff Bezos gave credit to Bilton during Amazon's 2013 earnings report for overturning the ban, saying "a big hat tip to Nick Bilton on that one."

 In 2016, he left The New York Times to become a special correspondent for Vanity Fair, where he writes features and columns.
 He co-wrote the 2015-2019 Vanity Fair New Establishment List.
-He is also a contributor to CNBC, where he discusses technology and business topics.

-Bilton is the former host of the podcast Inside the Hive with Nick Bilton that he co-created with Vanity Fair and Cadence13.
+In 2025 it was announced that Bilton would write the screenplay for a new Martin Scorsese film, starring Dwayne Johnson, Leonardo DiCaprio and Emily Blunt, set to take stage in Hawaii.
+Bilton will also produce the film.

 Fake Famous

 In 2021, HBO released Fake Famous, a documentary film Bilton wrote, directed and produced about social media and influencer culture.
-In the film, Bilton and a documentary team purchased fake bots and fake engagement for three participants to see if they would be perceived as “famous” by the public.

 Twitter lawsuit

 In 2016, Bilton fought, and won, a 1st Amendment lawsuit when he was deposed to testify in a class action lawsuit against Twitter, after an article he wrote in Vanity Fair, “Twitter Is Betting Everything on Jack Dorsey.
 Will It Work?” alleged that the company knowingly deceived investors in 2015 about its users’ daily and monthly engagement with the site.
-The article featured “a tempestuous discussion” between Anthony Noto, the chief financial officer and Gabriel Stricker, the director of communications who argued that the company “come clean” about the company’s stagnant growth numbers.
-The story subsequently led to a $6 billion lawsuit against Twitter and an investigation by the Securities and Exchange Commission.
-In September 2021, Twitter settled the lawsuit for $809 million.